University Policy Concerning Affirmative Action and Equal Employment Opportunity

 The university policy on discrimination can be found at http://diversity.harvard.edu/

-The university policy on sexual harassment can be found at the following PIN-enabled website:
+The university policy and procedure four-page document applicable to all schools/units on sexual harassment can be read here.

 Use of Harvard Names and Insignias